dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 terminal had made his system unusable.

-For those who don't know what this command does, it changed every file and directory ownership on his to www-data.
+For those who don't know what this command does, it changed every file and directory ownership on his machine to www-data.

 The command in this case were executed as superuser, which makes it extra dangerous.